The Ultimate Guide to a Maximizing Magnesium

 Let’s first set a foundation that addresses lifestyle influences on magnesium levels.
 This starts with addressing components of diet, digestion, stress, sleep and movement.

-- Starting with a foundational diet that includes magnesium-rich foods
+- Diet: Starting with a foundational diet that includes magnesium-rich foods

-- Magnesium plays an important role in inflammation and oxidative stress, reducing exposure to sources that deplete antioxidants can also be useful.
+- Reduce oxidative stress: Magnesium plays an important role in inflammation and oxidative stress, reducing exposure to sources that deplete antioxidants can also be useful.
 This includes removing exposures to potential harmful chemicals and pesticides by filtering your water, swapping out your personal care products, and using air purifiers.

 These four steps can help close the gap on magnesium need, and as we approach the optimal magnesium intake we experience the benefits of including enhanced exercise performance, muscle function, and post-exercise recovery, improved insulin sensitivity and more stable energy and mood.